AdobeDocs/experience-manager-65.en/contributing.md

 ### Create an Issue {#create-an-issue}

 Do you have a suggestion, observation about the current docs, or question the way something is described?
 Then create an issue.
-Issues are also excellent if you have something to contribute, but don't feel comfortable editing the docs or making a pull request yourself.
+Issues are also excellent if you have something to contribute, but do not feel comfortable editing the docs or making a pull request yourself.

 Issues let you easily describe your idea for improvement to the docs and an AEM Docs Team member can review it.
 Simply click the **Log an issue** link at the top of the right navigation panel on any page to create an issue.